azusakou/MiranDa/README.md

 | `read_data`              | Skip the preprocessing |
 | `train_the_last`         | I guess it's important, but I keep forgetting.
 If anyone is interested, please let me know.|

-The development of this code was largely facilitated by [pyHealth](https://github.com/sunlabuiuc/PyHealth), thanks!
+The development of this code was largely facilitated by [pyHealth](https://github.com/sunlabuiuc/PyHealth).
+Thanks!
+I've been a huge fan of the Biohazard games, so I named this model after one of the characters from RE8.
 If you have any questions, please let me know.
 E-mail: wang@med.tohoku.ac.jp